Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 curl localhost:8000/test

-The output should be as shown below
+Output should be as shown below

-STEP 4: Add GET and POST handlers
+Step 4: Add GET and POST handlers

 @Override